dimaguy/Standards/Standards/CCSMB-12.md

 - The reader SHOULD facilitate the printing of a single block of the entire set by providing facilities to print a coordinate, a label of a block or it's index in the file.
 - The reader SHOULD reject or warn about files whose coordinates don't match boundaries in set in size, if one is set.
 - The reader SHOULD reject blocks that try to refer to unknown presets.
+- A printer SHOULD produce the block in the amount of the sets of coordinates of the block.
+- A fallback "amount" parameter MAY be accepted per block for mass production purposes, such parameter SHOULD match the amount of coordinates if those are set, but if it doesn't a printer MAY use it to override the amount of sets of coordinates.
+- Writers SHOULD avoid using "amount" parameter if there's coordinates facilities available.
 The following represents the file format in a more visual aspect:
 ```jsonc
 {